-Fundrise has recently rebranded in June 2017 as more than just a real estate crowdfunding platform - they have created a totally new marketplace for private real estate investing similar to a mutual fund.
+Fundrise rebranded in June 2017 as more than just a real estate crowdfunding platform - they have created a totally new marketplace for private real estate investing similar to a mutual fund.

 This gives consumers unprecedented access to the commercial real estate market that was previously only available to institutional investors such as university endowments and state pension funds.

 Since opening its doors in 2012, Fundrise raised over $170 million in capital from accredited and nonaccredited investors including individuals, institutions, and family offices as of November 2016.

 The platform launched its first deal in 2012 and by mid-2015 has facilitated over 70 transactions with an average deal size of $1 million.
 The average investment on the platform has been about $12,000 with annual returns north of 10%; you can keep track of their returns on their Historic Performance page.